ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Honors and Awards

-Mary Jane Oestmann Professional Women’s Achievement AwardRecognizes the outstanding personal dedication and technical achievement by a woman for work she has performed in the fields of nuclear science, engineering, research or education.
-Nominations due August 1.
+Mary Jane Oestmann Professional Women’s Achievement AwardRecognizes the outstanding personal dedication and technical achievement by a woman for work she has performed in the fields of nuclear science, engineering, research, or education.
+Nominations are due August 1.
 Learn more.

-Diversity Position StatementDownload the Diversity in Inclusion in the Nuclear Profession ANS position statement.
+Diversity Position StatementDownload the Diversity and Inclusion in the Nuclear Profession ANS position statement.

 Statement on DiversityRead the ANS Statement on Diversity.

-Email Dan Goldberg, ANS Director of Membership and Marketing, to learn more about volunteer opportunities.
+Email Daryl Rizzo, ANS Director of Development, to learn more about volunteer opportunities.

 ANS Statement on Diversity